Ken Fletcher (Australian footballer)

 Ken Fletcher (born 21 January 1948) is a former Australian rules footballer who played for the Essendon Bombers.
-He is the father of Dustin Fletcher who was drafted into the club through the father son rule.
+He is the father of Dustin Fletcher, who was drafted into the club through the father–son rule.

-A former Essendon High School student who grew up in East Keilor, Victoria, Fletcher had two footballers as neighbours, they being Ken Peucker (No 29 Essendon) and Ted Flemming, a WA Sandover Medal winner (1930).
-Ken and his older brother practiced football skills daily in a nearby paddock as teenagers.
+A former Essendon High School student who grew up in East Keilor, Victoria, Fletcher had two footballers as neighbours: Ken Peucker (played with Essendon) and Ted Flemming, a WA Sandover Medal winner (1930).
+Ken and his older brother practised football skills daily in a nearby paddock as teenagers.
 Fletcher was a versatile footballer and played in many positions during his 264-game career for the Bombers.
-He excelled as a wingman and half back flanker.
+He excelled as a wingman and half-back flanker.

 He won the club's best and fairest award in 1978 and represented Victoria throughout the 1970s.
-A broken leg forced him to retire in 1980 and he left the club as their fourth most experienced player of all time.
+A broken leg forced him to retire in 1980, and he left the club as their fourth-most-experienced player in Essendon's history (ranked 11th as of 2024).
 He did, however, continue playing in country football as captain-coach of Tatura.

-In Round 7 of 2014, Ken and his son Dustin claimed the record of most VFL/AFL games played by a father-son combination, with 648 games between them.
+In Round 7 of 2014, Ken and his son Dustin claimed the record of most VFL/AFL games played by a father–son combination, with 648 games between them.
+Their record was finalised at 664 total games upon Dustin's retirement in 2015, aged 40, who is one of only five players in the history of the VFL/AFL to accomplish the 400-game milestone.

+Fletcher worked as a physical education teacher.
+He taught for many years at Penleigh and Essendon Grammar School, where he was particularly successful as coach of the First XVIII.